stivio00/task-tray/README.md

 ## Installation

 1. Clone the repository or copy the files to a folder.
-2. Make sure you have Python 3.10+ installed.
+2. Make sure you have uv and Python 3.13+ installed.
 3. Run the installer:

 ```bash